 Right now the spec does not define the result of this query as cacheable.
 It's not completely clear why, but I suspect this is because caches today never take the body into account, and starting to do so would be a major change that needs some careful thought and consultation.

 That said, it does avoid the cache invalidation of the equivalent POST requests.
 The above request as a POST would require every cache en route to drop any cached data it has for

 /customers, forcing all that data to be reloaded.
-SEARCH does not, and that alone will be a big boost to many caching setups.
+QUERY does not, and that alone will be a big boost to many caching setups.